-Experience your educational journey with advisers dedicated to helping you thrive – academically, spiritually, personally.
+Experience your educational journey with advisers dedicated to helping you thrive – academically, spiritually, and personally.

-You’ll have a supportive and challenging experience in and out of the classroom through our comprehensive, developmental advising and residence life program.
-Your academic adviser serves as your point person to help make your academic experience as rewarding and successful as possible.
+You’ll have a supportive and challenging experience in and out of the classroom through our comprehensive developmental advising and residence life program.
+Your academic adviser is your point person to help make your academic experience as rewarding and successful as possible.

 Realize your academic, personal and career goals in a mentoring relationship with your adviser.

 Upon admission, you’re assigned to a Liberal Education Adviser (LEA), who helps you select courses appropriate to your goals, skills and interests.